Johnson to set out UK's Brexit approach on Friday, Frost says | Politics

 British Prime Minister Boris Johnson will set out his approach to Brexit on Friday after his chief negotiator described the European Union's latest demands in trade talks as disappointing and surprising.

 Britain left the EU in January and the estranged allies have since been locked in complex negotiations to try to agree a free trade deal for when a status-quo transition period ends on Dec.
-31. The European Union on Thursday put the onus on Britain to compromise.
+31. The European Union on Thursday said Britain needed to compromise to secure an agreement.

 - READ MORE ON: